qazwini/SwiperYesSwiping/README.md

 **Manually**

-This only uses one file, so you can either
+This repo only uses two files, so you can either
-1. Download this repo and drag and drop the `SwiperYesSwiping.swift` file into your project
+1. Download this repo and drag and drop the `SwiperYesSwiping.swift` and `Helper.swift` files into your project
-2. Or copy paste the code in `Sources/SwiperYesSwiping` into a swift file in your project.
+2. Or copy paste the code in their code into a swift file in your project.

 **Swift Package Manager**